Takht-e Jamshid Aka Persepolis

 Archeological research

 The very first Westerner who had visited the remains of Persepolis was Antonio de Gouveia.
 He was from Portugal.
-He had written about the cuneiform message after he visits Persepolis in the year 1602.
-His very first report on Persia was named “Jornada” was been available in the year 1606
+He had written about the cuneiform message after he visited Persepolis in the year 1602.
+His very first report on Persia was named “Jornada” was became available in the year 1606

 The very first scientific experiments that were carried out at Persepolis were been supervised by Ernst Herzfeld who was also accompanied by Erich F Schmidt on behalf of the Oriental Institute which was a major section of the University of Chicago.
 Excavations were carried out 8 different times of year starting in the year 1930 and incorporated various other sites which were located quite close by.